Youth center: Projects and activities

-Youth clubs are there to help young people understand the world around them.
-They are there to advise young people with their future, to talk about the past and even help them with the present.
-Many clubs hold different sessions to educate young people about different topics regarding their health and worries, e.g. contraception.
-Youth clubs normally have a leader youth worker who normally organizes trips or workshops for the young people to contribute in, e.g. Show Racism the Red Card.
-They can also hold charity events and even volunteer to do many different things.
+Projects, programs, and clubs will vary from youth center to youth center to meet the needs of local youth.
+Many youth centers hold different sessions to educate young people about different topics regarding their health, e.g., contraception.
+They can also hold charity events and promote volunteerism and community service.
 Youth clubs will sometimes help young people to gain qualifications for their life ahead, e.g. The Duke of Edinburgh's Award.